Intune Tool Box – Rebuild of Intune in PowerShell

 Migrate Group:

 In your environment you have multiple groups to create assignments of an app or a configuration profile.
-If you later realize it would be better if this was not a device group but a user group, it is hard to change this without the user having an impact or you have big efforts.
+If you later realize it would be better if this was not a device group but a user group, it is hard to change this without impacting the user or requiring significant effort.
 With this function you can convert a user group into a device group or a device group into a user group based on the user assigned to a device or based on the devices assigned to the user.
 If you select migrate to device group you can also choose the operation systems you want to consider.

 Duplicate Group:

-Sometime you need exactly the same group but with small adjustments.
-In the Intune Console there is no feature to copy a group with the same member.
-This feature provides you exactly this possibilities.
+Sometimes you need exactly the same group but with small adjustments.
+In the Intune console there is no feature to copy a group with the same members.
+This feature provides you exactly this possibility.

 Assign Items: